-Get an accessible and easy-to-use cookbook (my favorite “beginner” cookbook is Mark Bittman’s excellent How to Cook Everything) and try making some of the dishes inside.
+Get an accessible and easy-to-use cookbook (my favorite “beginner” cookbook is Mark Bittman’s excellent “How to Cook Everything“) and try making some of the dishes inside.
 You’ll find that cooking at home is much easier than you think – and way cheaper and healthier than take-out or dining out.
-Even better, you can easily prepare meals in advance – even handy fast food type meals.
+Even better, you can easily prepare meals in advance – even handy fast-food type meals.

 42. Switch to term life insurance.

-A reliable and fuel efficient car will save you thousands over the long haul.
+A reliable and fuel-efficient car will save you thousands over the long haul.
 Let’s say you drive a vehicle for 80,000 miles.
-If you choose a 25 miles per gallon car over a 15 miles per gallon car, you save 2,133 gallons of gas.
+If you choose a car that gets 25 miles per gallon over one that only gets 15, you’ll save 2,133 gallons of gas.
 At $3 a gallon, that’s $6,400 in savings right there.
 Reliability can pay the same dividends.

-45. Master the ten second rule.
+45. Master the 10-second rule.